 If you like your reading steamier than a 4th of July party, romance novels are just the thing.
 But if you’re new to the genre, you might be wondering, who are the best romance authors?
 There are certainly plenty to the choose from.
 Bodice-ripper page-turners have been in circulation since at least the 18th century, according to the New York Pubic Library blog.
 And it’s interesting to note that, “Although modern romance novels have expanded to include both authors and protagonists of different genders, races, sexualities, and abilities, historically, romance novels separate themselves from other genres by being primarily written by women, for women, and about women,” NYPL reports.

-With that said, here are some other must-read romance authors.
+With that said, here are some other best romance authors.

 Contemporary Romance Authors